Sinas100/election_scraper/README.md

 8. Configure download type
     All scrapers default to original which download all new files and do not redownload old files.
 SAVE\_COPY downloads all available files every time the scraper runs and saves it to a folder archive\_{CURR\_DATE}.
+    This should be used when past data changes and the files are not too large.
+For example, TX/early has SAVE\_COPY as the default as we found that they modify early voting numbers for past days as they process ballots received previous days.
 OVERWRITE is similar to SAVE\_COPY but each time it runs it clears all previous archive\_{PAST\_DATE} folders.
     By default NC/registration and  PA/early are set to overwrite as they take up a lot of storage.
 If you have the space and want more data, you can remove those lines.
-    TX/early has SAVE\_COPY as we found that they modify early voting numbers for past days as they process ballots from previous days.
-9. Setup the automation
+10. Setup the automation

     Open crontab by running crontab -e in your terminal.